androidessence/androidessence.com/_posts/2017-06-10-getting-started-with-room-persistence-library.md

 ---
 layout: post
 author: adam
-title: Getting Started With Room Persistance Library
+title: Getting Started With Room Persistence Library
-description: Teaches how to build a todo list using Room Persistance Library
+description: Teaches how to build a todo list using Room Persistence Library
 modified: 2017-06-10
 published: true
 tags: [kotlin, room, sqlite]
 categories: [android]
 ---

 This year at Google I/O, the Android team announced [Android Architecture Components](https://developer.android.com/topic/libraries/architecture/index.html) a combination of new, helpful libraries for Android development.
-One that particularly interested me was the [Room Persistance Library](https://developer.android.com/topic/libraries/architecture/room.html), which is an abstraction layer of SQLite designed to make database access and creation a lot easier.
+One that particularly interested me was the [Room Persistence Library](https://developer.android.com/topic/libraries/architecture/room.html), which is an abstraction layer of SQLite designed to make database access and creation a lot easier.
 Right off the bat it reminded me of [Realm](https://realm.io/products/realm-mobile-database/), which I learned about at [Droidcon NYC](https://www.youtube.com/watch?v=QT7XD1hifkU) and really admired, so I decided to dive in and build a todo list using Room & RxJava.

 <!--more-->